Sleleu/ft_malcolm/README.md

 ## About the project

+*DISCLAIMER: This project is for educational purposes only.*

 The goal of this project is to implement an ARP spoofing tool in C.
 The program intercepts ARP requests from a target and sends a spoofed ARP reply, associating a fake IP address with a specific MAC address.
 This helps in understanding how the ARP protocol works at the network layer and how it can be exploited for network attacks.